by-EAjks-Com/Development-Environments/DevOps/Docker/Cpp-Cuda/README.md

-# Cpp-Cuda
+# Cpp-Cuda Development Environment

-Container images to compile with Intel OneAPI and Nvidia CUDA.
+Container images to compile with Intel OneAPI and Nvidia CUDA compilers and libraries.